Here are the 10 most expensive places to buy a home

 Housing prices skyrocketed during the COVID-19 pandemic and subsequent economic boom.
 Rising mortgage rates exacerbated the housing affordability squeeze and have failed to make a dent in home prices.

-Mortgage rates have settled above 6 percent in recent months after soaring from historic lows amid the Federal Reserve’s fight with inflation.
+Mortgage rates have settled above 6% in recent months after soaring from historic lows amid the Federal Reserve’s fight with inflation.
 And recent sales data indicates buyers are adjusting to the rates.

-New home sales surged by 12.2 percent in May to a seasonally adjusted annual rate of 763,000 units.
-Sales were 20 percent higher than they were a year ago.
+New home sales surged by 12.2% in May to a seasonally adjusted annual rate of 763,000 units.
+Sales were 20% higher than they were a year ago.